 My name is Mr. Peetoom and I am the teacher of the Year 3 and Year 4 children in Eager Beavers.
 Our Teaching Assistants are Mrs. Jones and Miss Jones.

 In Eager Beavers, we aim to build upon the knowledge and skills learned in Busy Bees.
 We encourage children to really start taking more responsibility for their own learning and to contribute positively around the classroom and school.
 We hope to make learning fun and encourage children to express their personalities through their ideas and contributions.

-There is no Forest School this half term.
+Forest School is every Tuesday afternoon.
+They need to wear layers to keep warm.
+Waterproofs are recommended as well as hats and gloves.
 Your child needs to have a pair of wellies in school so that they can go on the field at lunch time even if the ground is soft.